 This delicious, soft, moist chocolate loaf cake is super quick, easy, and made from everyday pantry staples.
 This quick and easy chocolate loaf cake can be enjoyed as is or can be topped with a really simple chocolate icing glaze.

-This chocolate loaf cake was born out of my need for a smaller, simple chocolate cake topped with an even simpler chocolate glaze to quickly satisfy any chocolate craving that I may have!
+This easy chocolate loaf cake recipe was born out of my need for a smaller, simple chocolate cake that could be baked in a loaf pan and topped with an even simpler chocolate glaze to quickly satisfy any chocolate cravings that I may have!

 Jump to: